bcgov/jag-traffic-courts-online/infrastructure/README.md

 - This will open a form with required fields needed to be enter.
 Enter all the blank fields and click create.

-- This will launch the template and will create the whole environment in the desired namespae you entered.
+- This will launch the template and will create the whole environment in the desired namespace you entered.